 “Religious doctrines … are all illusions, they do not admit proof, and no one can be compelled to consider them as true or to believe in them.” ― Sigmund Freud, The Future of an Illusion

-Please don’t use your beliefs to justify bias, prejudice, and discrimination.
-If you think you need to protect your ideas, please ask yourself, why do I believe this?
+Don’t use your beliefs to justify bias, prejudice, and discrimination.
+If you think you need to protect your ideas, start with the question, why do I believe this?

 “From the beginning, men used God to justify the unjustifiable.” ― Salman Rushdie, The Satanic Verses